u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/crm/acquire_leads/lead_mining.rst

 Lead mining
 ===========

-Lead mining is a feature that allows CRM users to generate new leads directly into their Odoo database.
+Lead mining is a feature that allows CRM users to generate new leads directly into their Thrive Bureau ERP database.
 To ensure lead qualification, lead mining output is determined by a variety of filtering criteria, such as the country, the company size, and the industry.